frne/play-sass-es6/README.md

 The improvements above configure play for the following asset delivery behavior:

-* In prod-mode, Play will automatically pick the minified version of an asset by its filename (e.g. `main.min.js` will be delivered instead of `main.js`)
+* In prod-mode, Play will automatically pick the minified version of an asset by its filename.
+E.g.
+  `main.min.js` will be delivered instead of `main.js` if it exists.
 * An asset fingerprint (hash) will be added to the filename (e.g. `main.min.js` will become `2ea61a7c328152d9a7e01e76db3e8b81-main.min.js`).
 The hash changes when the file is changed.
-* Because of the fingerprinting, play will server the assets with aggressive caching instructions to a browser
+* Because of the fingerprinting, play will serve the assets with aggressive caching instructions to a browser
 * If the browser allows gzip compression, a gzipped variant of the asset will be delivered

 This is a production HTTP request / response delivering `main.min.js` with fully optimized asset and caching: